MicrosoftDocs/powerbi-docs/powerbi-docs/service-share-dashboards.md

    ![Shared with me list page](media/service-share-dashboards/power-bi-shared-with-me-new-look.png)

    When recipients outside your organization click the link, they see the dashboard or report, but not in the usual Power BI portal.
-For more information, see [Share a dashboard or report with people outside your organization](#share-a-dashboard-or-report-outside-your-organization).
+Read more about [sharing with people outside your organization](#share-a-dashboard-or-report-outside-your-organization) in this article.

 ## See who has access to a dashboard or report
-Sometimes you need to see the people you've shared with, and see who they've shared it with:
+Sometimes you need to see the people you've shared with, and see who they've shared it with.

 1. In the list of dashboards and reports, or in the dashboard or report itself, select **Share** ![Share icon](media/service-share-dashboards/power-bi-share-icon.png).
 2. In the **Share dashboard** or **Share report** dialog box, select **Access**.